AlexKim71/Wallpapers-Hub/README.md

 ### Credits

-A huge majority of the wallpapers here I got from the [r/unixporn Discord server](https://discord.gg/unixporn) or some i some i stole from other people.
+A huge majority of the wallpapers here I got from the [r/unixporn Discord server](https://discord.gg/unixporn) or some i stole from other people.